Taipei WEGO Private Senior High School: School History

 Taipei Private Wego Senior High School was formerly known as the private Zhuhai Senior Commercial Vocational School.
 It was founded by the Guangdong warlord Jitang Chen.
 He also founded the Zhuhai College of the same name in Hong Kong.
 This school was recognized by the Ministry of Education of the Republic of China, so it is called "Private Zhuhai University" in Taiwan and was later acquired by the board of directors of the private Wego Primary School.
 After Zhuhai High School ceased enrollment, it was restructured into Taipei Private Wego Senior High School on November 11, 1993, and enrollment began on August 1, 1994.
 The chairman of the board is Mr. Chuanhong Lee.
 The first principal was Mr. Youwei Huang, and the second principal was Mr. Guanglun Lee.

-Education

-85% of graduates go to local universities while the other 15% attend overseas ones in Wego.
-Every year, around 40% of the graduates go to either National Taiwan University (No. 1 in Taiwan) or medical schools, and 80% of them get admissions to the top 5 universities in Taiwan.